Glenard P. Lipscomb-class (SSN-685)

 Max. speed submerged23 knots

-Photo of Glenard P. Lipscomb class
+Photo of Glenard P. Lipscomb-class

-Glenard P. Lipscomb-class
+The Glenard P. Lipscomb-class is operated by United States.